brianjdowling101/Project-1/README.md

 # Trinity College Library.:

 - The Trinity College Library website aims to be a trustworthy resource for users seeking information on the historical significance of The Old Library, The Book of Kells, and The Long Room.
-This website is designed to provide users of all ages with access to accurate and reliable information about these important historical artefacts..
+This website is designed to provide users of all ages with access to accurate and reliable information about these important historical artefacts.

 - To achieve this goal, the website offers a range of resources, including historical context and video, as well as links to the library's social media accounts.
 These resources are intended to help users gain a deeper understanding of the significance of The Old Library, The Book of Kells, and The Long Room.